ddmitov/perl-executing-browser/README.md

 * **Select single file:** ```http://local-pseudodomain/open-file.function?target=DOM_element```
 <a name="select-single-file"></a>
-  The full path of the selected file will be inserted in the target DOM element of the calling local page.
+  The full path of the selected file will be inserted in the target DOM element of the calling local page or passed to the target JavaScript function as its first and only function argument.
-  Having a target DOM element is mandatory when using this special URL.
+  Having a target query string item is mandatory when using this special URL.
-  HTML event called ```inodeselection``` is emitted when the path of the selected file is inserted into the calling local page.
-  This event can be binded to a JavaScript function transmitting the file path to a local Perl script.
   The actual opening of the selected file is performed by the designated Perl script and not by PEB itself.

   Please note that for security reasons full paths of local files or folders are inserted only inside local pages!